Skip to main content

 # Authenticate with the DataGrail registry

-docker login contairium.datagrail.io -u $DATAGRAIL_SUBDOMAIN -p $DATAGRAIL_API_KEY
+docker login contairium.datagrail.io -u $DATAGRAIL_SUBDOMAIN

-# Pull the latest Request Manager Agent image (or specify a version)
+# Pull the Request Manager Agent image

-docker pull contairium.datagrail.io/datagrail-rm-agent:latest
+docker pull contairium.datagrail.io/rm-agent:$VERSION

 If you prefer to use a pull-through cache instead of hosting the image yourself, you can set up your container orchestration platform's deployment manifest to fetch the image directly during the deployment process.